Can Women Get Jock Itch?

 Sometimes jock itch in women will go away without any medical intervention, particularly if you are in good health.
 The vagina contains a lot of bacterial flora that work to fight off harmful infections.
 For jock itch that persists, you can use a topical antifungal cream, lotion, or powder.
 It usually takes about 2 to 3 weeks for the infection to clear completely, so you should use the medication for the entire recommended time even if the rash goes away after a few days.

 Severe cases of jock itch may require antibiotics, particularly if your immune system is compromised.
 Be aware, though, that prescription drugs can cause side effects.
 There are a number of natural remedies you can use to get rid of jock itch without the normal side effects caused by medication.
-To learn about these all-natural remedies that will help you obtain quick relief from jock itch, read our reviews of the top tinea cruris treatment products available.

 Preventing Jock Itch

 Good vaginal hygiene will prevent most cases of jock itch from occurring.
 Keeping the groin area dry and clean prevents it from becoming a breeding ground for the fungus that causes tine cruris.
 Shower immediately after exercising or participating in sports and thoroughly dry the groin area.
 Wear loose clothing that wicks away sweat and allows for good ventilation.
 Do not share clothing, towels, or other personal items and always clean exercise equipment before using it.

 People who have jock itch also tend to have athlete’s foot (tinea pedis), and untreated athlete’s foot is often the cause of reoccurring jock itch.
 If you are diagnosed with jock itch and athlete’s foot, it is important to treat both.
 To avoid getting athlete’s foot, always wear sandals when using public showers and swimming pools.